WilliamQLiu/williamqliu.github.io/_posts/2018-02-20-apache-airflow.md

 ### Operators

-__Operators__ describe _HOW_ to run a workflow, with `Operators` determining what actually gets done.
+While __DAGS__ describe _HOW_ to run a workflow, __Operators__ determining what actually gets done.
-Operators describe a single task in a workflow, with rommon operators including:
+Operators describe a single task in a workflow, with common operators including:

 * `BashOperator` - run a bash command
 * `PythonOperator` - call python code